patrickdemers6/fleet-telemetry/README.md

 container_id=$(docker create fleet-telemetry:local.1.1) docker cp $container_id:/fleet-telemetry /tmp/fleet-telemetry
 ```

-## Security and privacy considerations
+## Security and Privacy considerations

 System administrators should apply standard best practices, which are beyond
 the scope of this README.